mattgwagner/leadership-in-brief/slides.md

 **Quote**

 > "The surprise attack on the unready nation will be the hallmark of the next war.
-And if there aren't men of your caliber ready and able to take charge of things when that day comes, it will go very hard with us.
+And if there weren't men of your caliber ready and able to take charge of things when that day comes, it will go very hard with us.
 Very hard indeed."

 ---